Roma in Ireland

 - Provide a specific free-to-access Roma Information and Advice Service operated by a dedicated Roma Rights Officer

 - Work directly with community leaders to establish a grassroots movement to challenge discrimination on a local and national level

 - Build and support the capacity of the community through leadership and communications training

-The project is supported by Open Society Initiative for Europe.
+The project was supported by Open Society Initiative for Europe, and finished in 2016.

 Over the years: Our work with Roma in Cork

 In 2011, Nasc was invited to participate in a Roma Research Project spearheaded by the Cork City Partnership.
 Our role was to provide information to the steering group regarding the legal rights of Roma residents of Cork, including information regarding access to work permits, social protection, healthcare, etc. The need to provide a specific information and advocacy service for Roma people directly emerged from the specific and multiple needs of this vulnerable group.

 The efficacy of our work was demonstrated in February 2012 when the state reversed its policy on access to employment in the state for Romanian and Bulgarian national parents of Irish children.
 Read about the legal challenge which led to this change in policy here.

 By the end of 2012, our legal information and advocacy service had assisted 33 Roma people, all of whom were nationals of Romania in the area of labour market access and social protection.
 A report on the structural discrimination the Roma community experiences in Cork was launched in May 2013.
 The report, titled In from the Margins – Roma in Ireland was based on two years of clinic work as well as focus groups and interviews with members of the Roma community.